Fly-in fly-out: Psychological effects

 Fly-in fly-out employment can put stress on family relationships, and the phenomenon may stifle regional development.
 There is a high mental cost to the workers and their families, with several government inquiries into its detrimental effects.

 Family

 The impact of absent FIFO parents (primarily fathers) on their children and schooling has yet to be the subject of a major study, but it is likely that the separation anxiety experienced by the children of FIFO workers is similar to that of military families before, during and after deployment.
 Research published in Australia in 2014 suggests that children of fly-in fly-out parents suffer emotionally from the parent's absence, more frequently become the targets of schoolyard bullying, and may evince additional bad behaviour.
 However, such children often receive greater incentive to succeed academically, and some such children appreciate the extended time at home available for FIFO parents.

+Organisations dedicated to the wellbeing of FIFO families have emerged in response to the unique challenges presented by this lifestyle.
+The FIFO Family Project is a not-for-profit organisation providing proactive support, educational resources and community programs to assist families in navigating the pressures of periodic separation and adjustment.
+In 2025, The FIFO Family Project published The FIFO New Parents Guide, recognised as the first parenting guide created specifically for FIFO families.
+This resource offers practical strategies, expert perspectives and personal accounts designed to address the mental health and relationship challenges associated with FIFO work arrangements.
+Its publication aims to bridge gaps in mainstream support and contribute to improved outcomes for families affected by FIFO patterns.